ifheroes/ifheroes-apis/docs/web/playerwarehouse-api.md

-## News Endpoint (Work in progress)
+# Player-Warehouse (Work in progress)

-### Endpoint

-`GET https://api.ifheroes.de/v1/warehouse`

-### Description

 The playerdata Management endpoint provides the latest playerpprofiles for the Infinityheroes Minecraft server.
 This endpoint requires an API key and can´t be accessed publicly.
 The response is a JSON array containing playerdata items such as the name, UUID, language, gamemode data such as coins etc.

+## Get player profile - Endpoint

+`GET https://api.ifheroes.de/v1/warehouse`

+### Description

+Get the basic player profile with every information.

 ### Example Request